 Food inventory contributions.
 The partnership will report on an attached statement your share of qualified food inventory contributions.
 The food inventory contribution isn't included in the amount reported in box 13 using code C. The partnership will also report your share of the partnership's net income from the business activities that made the food inventory contribution(s).
 Your deduction for food inventory contributions cannot exceed 15% of your aggregate net income for the tax year from the business activities from which the food inventory contribution was made (including your share of net income from partnership or S corporation businesses that made food inventory contributions).
 Amounts that exceed the 15% limitation may be carried over for up to 5 years.
-Report the deduction, subject to the 50% AGI limitation, on line 12 of Schedule A (Form 1040).
+Report the deduction, subject to the 50% AGI limitation, on line 12 of Schedule A (Form 1040 or 1040-SR).

 Code D. Noncash contributions (30%).
-Report this amount, subject to the 30% AGI limitation, on line 12 of Schedule A (Form 1040).
+Report this amount, subject to the 30% AGI limitation, on line 12 of Schedule A (Form 1040 or 1040-SR).

 Code E. Capital gain property to a 50% organization (30%).
-Report this amount, subject to the 30% AGI limitation, on line 12 of Schedule A (Form 1040).
-See Special 30% Limit for Capital Gain Property in Pub.
-526
+Report this amount, subject to the 30% AGI limitation, on line 12 of Schedule A (Form 1040 or 1040-SR).
+See Worksheet 2.
+Applying the Deduction Limit in Pub.
+526.

 Code F. Capital gain property (20%).
-Report this amount, subject to the 20% AGI limitation, on line 12 of Schedule A (Form 1040).
+Report this amount, subject to the 20% AGI limitation, on line 12 of Schedule A (Form 1040 or 1040-SR).